sam-dixon/snemo_generator/README.md

 ```
 You can replace `ext_snemo15.dat` with `ext_snemo7.dat` or `ext_snemo2.dat` depending on which version of SNEMO you'd like to use.

-## Using the WFIRST simulation files
+## Using the Roman simulation files
-`WFIRST_sim.py` produces one pickle file for each object in the survey in a subdirectory of `data` with the same name as the input file.
+`roman_sim.py` produces one pickle file for each object in the survey in a subdirectory of `data` with the same name as the input file.
 Each of these pickle files contains a dictionary with the following keys:

 * `z`: (`float`) redshift of object
 * `t0`: (`float`) time of maximum